CreativeCodingLab/DarkSkyVis/README.md

 The practical benefit of this technique would be to reduce the number of particles we are interacting with, which would reduce the memory load etc. I also did a little digging and found out that VTK has some limited support for parallel processing!
 As of v6.1 there are at least a few core components with VTK that are parallelize-able which would speed things up considerably!

-If you are around today maybe we can meet to talk a little bit about what Ive been thinking.
-There is still a lot of low level visualization stuff I want/need to do before I even start to think about GUIs and Analytic systems, but Id at least like to get them out of my head and on the table so we are all on the same page.

 ## Progress